inbeacon/InbeaconSdk-IOS/documentation/using-the-sdk.md

 ```

 ### logLevel
 The SDK can log detailed information to the console, but the amount is controlled by the logLevel.
-By default, the logLevel is set to `Severe`, but you can increase the loglevel by setting it:
+By default, the logLevel is set to `Severe`, but you can increase the loglevel by setting it.

+- Logging info is logged to the xcode output console and app console

 ```swift
 //Swift